royaltm/node-zmq-raft/RAFT.md

 RequestBroadcastStateUrl RPC
 ----------------------------

-This RPC is only valid when the ZMQ RAFT cluster state machine is a `BroadcastStateMachine`.
+This RPC is only valid when the ØMQ RAFT cluster state machine is a `BroadcastStateMachine`.

 ```
 no. |   type | value | description